In data lunedì 15 novembre 2010 17:39:08, Mirek M. ha scritto:

 keyboard shortcuts, default websites for content (fonts, templates,

-clipart, ...), symbolism, command names, default fonts (as I explained,
+clipart, ...), symbolism, command names, default fonts (as I explained, if

 all the open-source projects agreed on a triad of default fonts, these